chinenual/synergize/docs/HARDWARE.md

 /path/to/Synergize -port /dev/ttyS1 -baud 19200 -SERIALVERBOSE -SYNVER
 ```
 this will print some detailed log statements to the terminal which may shed light on the problem.
+*NOTE:* On Windows, a separate executable named `Synergize-cmd.exe` must be used -- the main `Synergize.exe` does not support command line diagnostics.